kpatel4241/COVID-19-Global-Forecasting/README.md

 ==========================================
 This problem involves forecasting confirmed cases and fatalities between April 1 and April 30 by region, the primary goal isn't only to produce accurate forecasts.
 It’s also to identify factors that appear to impact the transmission rate of COVID-19.

-In this problem, you will be predicting the cumulative number of confirmed COVID19 cases in various locations across the world, as well as the number of resulting fatalities, for future dates.
+In this problem, we will be predicting the cumulative number of confirmed COVID19 cases in various locations across the world, as well as the number of resulting fatalities, for future dates.

 Files